| This is the 17th story of Our Life Logs |

 I had a different dream and I was not ready to give it up yet, so I talked to my dad about quitting school and appearing for the medical exam again.
 To my surprise, he did not disagree.

 I had two months to prepare, and I tried all my best.
-Knowing how failure tasted like, I didn’t want to taste it again.
-I took the exam for the second time, and unfortunately could not get through again.
+I knew that failure was bitter, and I didn’t want to taste it again.
+I took the exam for the second time, but unfortunately, my stars had not changed.
 This time I was numb, frozen.
 My whole world fell apart and I was there, just watching everything falling.

 After a few weeks, my dad came to me and told me about another science program which was related to medical imaging.
 With no other options at hand, I thought of giving it a try.
 I joined the college.
 The school was not bad, but I could not fit in.
 No matter how hard I tried, there was always something that felt missing.
 A major portion of it.